Karakol: History

-In 1888, the Russian explorer Nikolay Przhevalsky died in Karakol of typhoid, while preparing for an expedition to Tibet.
-By order of Tsar Alexander III on 23 March 1889 the city was renamed Przhevalsk in the explorer's honor.
+In 1888 Russian explorer Nikolay Przhevalsky died in Karakol of typhoid, while preparing for an expedition to Tibet.
+By the order of Tsar Alexander III on 23 March 1889 the city was renamed Przhevalsk in the explorer's honor.
 After local protests, the town was given its original name back in 1921 — a decision reversed in 1939 by Stalin to celebrate the centenary of the explorer's birth.
 Karakol then remained Przhevalsk until the demise of the Soviet Union in 1991.
-However the name has been retained by nearby Pristan'-Przheval'sk.
+However the name has been retained by nearby Pristan-Przhevalsk.